 It had been a tough race: Physically I had to push and dig deep.
 I had managed to come back from the nasty injury in March, that thankfully is now gone.
 Mentally, I was overwhelmed: It was my 20th year in a row of winning a race.
-It was my first race back from injury and the first race run after Annalise was diagnosed with Leukemia.
+It was my first race back from injury and the first race run after Annalise had been diagnosed with Leukemia. (

 Annalise is getting better every day.
 She is now 100% healed.
 Katrina has a hectic whirlwind summer going on.
 Lynnette takes amazing care of both of them.
 They inspire me.
 Next race is the Leadville Silver Rush 50.
 See you then.